 Let’s explore 10 pros and cons of radiant cut diamonds so you’ll know if it’s right for you.

 What is a Radiant Cut Diamond?

 Radiant cut diamonds are known for their rectangular or square shape and cropped corners.
 It’s a brilliant cut with straight edges and 70 facets.

-The cut was the first square-shaped diamond with a brilliant facet pattern on its pavilion and crown.
+Radiant cuts were the first square-shaped diamond with a brilliant facet pattern on its pavilion and crown.

-The cut was invented by Henry Grossbard in the 1970s.
+It was invented by Henry Grossbard in the 1970s.
 He combined the techniques used to cut emerald and brilliant cuts.

 That’s why radiant and emerald cuts have a similar outline, but radiant cuts have the facet pattern of round cuts.

 Brilliance refers to the light performance of a diamond and how well it reflects white light back to the viewer.

 It’s one of the most important aspects of a diamond, especially when it’s a center stone.
 If the diamond has a poor cut, light will leak through the pavilion and never return to the viewer.

 Radiant cuts have strong brilliance because of the high number of facets and the quality of its cut.